KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

-# Guide to Set Up STALKER IWP on Linux Distributions
+# Guide to Set Up STALKER IWP on Linux

 ## Setting Up Flatpak and Bottles